-- OCS foundation installation continued in S2WA5 and S2WA4.
+- OCS foundation installation continued in S2WA4.
 The table below summarizes the current progress of foundation installation.
-Foundation installation will continue in both work areas in next month. - OCS pole installation continues in S2WA5.
+Foundation installation will continue in both S2WA4 and S2WA5 in next month. - OCS pole installation continued in S2WA5.
 The table below summarizes the current progress of pole installation. - Potholing at proposed OCS locations continued in Segments 2 and 4 in advance of foundation installation.
-BBII also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris. - Relocation of signal cables found in conflict with planned OCS foundations continues as conflicts are identified. - Continued progression of the OCS design with BBII in Segments 2 and 4.
-Received and reviewed S2WA2 and S2WA1 Foundation and Pole Layouts 95% submittals. - Continued design review coordination with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Received Line of Sight S2WA1 & 2 Study Interim Submittal. - Reviewed BBII's 95% Systemwide Bonding and Grounding Design. - Continued development of 95% Communications Systemwide Design. - Reviewed BBII's IFC Traction Power Facilities Segment 2. - Reviewed BBII's IFC Traction Power System Design Drawings. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work. - Continued tree pruning and removals in Segment 3.
+BBII also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris. - Relocation of signal cables found in conflict with planned OCS foundations continues as conflicts are identified. - Began demolition and site work at the future location for TPS-2. - Continued progression of the OCS design with BBII in Segments 2 and 4.
+Received and reviewed OCS Layouts for Segment 4A CEMOF and various Design Change Notices for OCS foundations. - Continued design review coordination with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Received and reviewed 65% submittal for Segment 1 and 3 Bridge Screening and Attachments. - Received 65% Traction Power Facilities for Segments 1 and 3. - Continued development of 95% Communications Systemwide Design. - Reviewed BBII's System Ductbanks Layout for Segment 4 Issued for Construction. - Reviewed BBII's Station and Structure Bonding 95% for Segments 2 and 4. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work. - Continued tree pruning and removals in Segment 3.

-Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
+• Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
 The PCEP team continues to work with PG&E for the finalization of protection scheme studies.
-In February the Executive Director was authorized to execute PG&E Supplemental Agreement #4 for construction of PG&E substation improvements.
-PG&E and the Peninsula Corridor Joint Powers Board (JPB) are negotiating the terms of the agreement, with a target completion in May.
+PG&E and the Peninsula Corridor Joint Powers Board (JPB) are continuing to negotiate the terms of Supplemental Agreement Number 4.

 A summary of the work progress by segment is provided in Table 3-1 below.

-Segment Mork Area Found ations Poles
+Sogmont Work Area Found ations Poles

-WORK Area Required 1 Completed Required Completed
+Segment WORK Area Required 1 Completed Required Completed

-2 5 256 172 210 59
+0 5 256 172 210 72

-4 366 156 294 0
+2 4 366 166 294 0

-TOTAL 622 328 501 59
+TOTAL 622 338 501 131